 Seven passengers in a CJ-3B looks crowded, even in this J20, which is eight inches longer than a standard CJ-3B.
 This illustration of its capacity was featured in a Mitsubishi brochure.

 The Jeeps have been built with short, medium and long wheelbases, with various gasoline and diesel 4-cylinder engines, and even in versions similar to a Willys station wagon with a CJ-3B front end, like this J11 model.
 Like Mahindra in India, on its later models Mitsubishi added a short diagonal skirt at the front edge of the front fenders.
 But unlike Mahindra, the Japanese firm never adopted the CJ-5 "round-fender" body style.

 Mitsubishi Motors announced on 4 June 1998 that it would stop production of Jeep models, 45 years after their commercial debut in Japan.
 The Tokyo-based automaker would make its last Jeep in August, said a company spokesman, explaining the decision was made because the vehicles don't meet new environmental and safety standards.
 Mitsubishi sold about 200,000 Jeeps in Japan -- many to the government -- since it was first granted a licence to make them in 1953.

-In the mid-1950s Mitsubishi began building versions with medium and long wheelbases In the late 1950s, diesel versions and right-hand drive versions were added to the line.
+In the mid-1950s Mitsubishi began building versions with medium (87.5 inch) and long (104 inch) wheelbases.
+In the late 1950s, diesel versions and right-hand drive versions were added to the line.

 See a Mitsubishi J32 fire engine on the CJ-3B Fire Engines Around the World page.

-Thanks to Mori Ochi and to Makoto Hirakawa for providing information for this page. -- Derek Redmond
+Thanks to Mori Ochi, Makoto Hirakawa and 4x4 Magazine in Japan for providing information for this page and chart. -- Derek Redmond

 On the web in Japan, see Makoto's Japanese Jeeper's Home Page.